2026 Celebration

 Sabor Latino

-Join us a night filled with a diverse line-up of Latino cultures.
+A big part of our month-long celebration is this amazing event.
+Join us for a night filled with a diverse line-up of Latino cultures.
 There will be performances showcasing traditional dances from various countries, a UMW Latino student cultural showcase, and a dinner with delicious Latino cuisine.
 See you there!

 All events are free and open to the public unless otherwise noted.
 For more information, please contact the James Farmer Multicultural Center at (540) 654-1044 or visit the James Farmer Multicultural Center website.
 Please email us at jfmc@umw.edu if you have any questions regarding disability-related accommodations.